krunker-india/PUBobot-ki/README.md

 # Running
 1. Copy config.example.cfg as config.cfg and fill your discord bot token or username and password in it.
+2. Run 'pip install discord' and 'pip install trueskill'
-2. Run './pubobot.py' to launch the program.
+2. Run 'python3 pubobot.py' to launch the program.
 3. Invite your bot to the desired server.
 4. Type '!enable_pickups' on the desired channel.